-The Annual General Meeting of STRABAG SE on 19 June 2020, upon proposal of the Supervisory Board, designated KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft, Linz, as auditor of the financial statements and of the consolidated financial statements for the 2020 financial year.
-The expenses for KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft in the 2020 financial year
+The Annual General Meeting of STRABAG SE on 18 June 2021, upon proposal of the Supervisory Board, designated KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft, Linz, as auditor of the financial statements and of the consolidated financial statements for the 2021 financial year.
+The expenses for KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft in the 2021 financial year amounted to T€ 746 excl.
+VAT.
+(2020: T€ 733 excl.
+VAT) for the auditing of the separate and consolidated financial statements as well as T€ 629 excl.
+VAT (2020: T€ 591 excl.
+VAT) for the auditing of financial statements at subsidiaries of STRABAG SE.
+For additional consulting services, it received a fee of T€ 90 excl.
+VAT (2020: T€ 127 excl.
+VAT).